 SKY PHOTOGRAPHY SNOWSHOEING TOUR

 Winter nights dress the landscape of Ilulissat.
 Sometimes the sky becomes a stage for millions upon millions of dancing stars.
 Sometimes it is painted with incandescent green and purple.
 The sky and its many marvellous spectacles are part of Greenland’s charm.
 Greenland offers various forms of beauty and the night sky just so happens to be one of them.
-Greenland has become a notorious location for stargazing because of its 300 clear-sky days a year, which also makes it one of the best places to photograph the Northern Lights.
+Greenland has become a notorious location for stargazing because of its 300 clear-sky days a year, which also makes it (possibly) the best place to see Northern Lights.
 On this journey you will learn how to photograph one of the most magnificent skies visible in the world.

 DETAILS OF THIS EXPERIENCE